nus-cs2103-AY2122S1/ip/docs/README.md

 ### Help
 New to the Ashy ChatBot?
 You can use the help command to find out various features and how to implement them!
 <p> <img width="350" src="Help.png"/></p>

+### Save Tasks
+The tasks you create in the Ashy ChatBot are saved to the hard-disk automatically!